Suzanne Yabsley. Texas Quilts, Texas Women. (College Station: Texas A&M University Press, 1984), xiii.

 Although perhaps limited in her view, Brackman certainly exposes the public needlework in which women participated.
 Brackman, Quilts of the Civil War, 50.

 Catherine A. Cerny, “Quilt Ownership and Sentimental Attachments: The Structure of Memory,” Uncoverings 18 (1997): 110.

 “If you had seen us a few days ago, where we lay on the ground you would have thought it was rather hard, but it is all over now we enjoy the present, forget the past, hope for the future.
 I want you Marm to send out an old quilt one that is not worth much.
 If we stay here all winter it will be worth every thing to us.
 Luch says tell his mother send him one of the same kind.
 Luch and I tent together and if we can have two quilts we can sleep warm, perhaps you can send one that has shielded me from the cold in days past.”
 5 September 1863, Peacham Historical Society.
 Cited in Lynn A. Bonfield, “Quilts for Civil War Soldiers from Peacham, Vermont,” Uncoverings 22 (2001): 49.

 Brackman, Quilts of the Civil War, 110.
 Also featured in Anita Zaleski Weinraub, ed.
 Georgia Quilts: Piecing Together a History (Athens, GA: University of Georgia Press, 2006), 78-81.

 Brackman, 94.

-Bets Ramsey and Merikay Waldvogel, Southern Quilts: Surviving Relics of the Civil War (Nashville: Routledge Hill Press, 1998), 50-53.
+Bets Ramsey and Merikay Waldvogel, Southern Quilts: Surviving Relics of the Civil War (Nashville: Rutledge Hill Press, 1998), 50-53.